catch-point/ib-tws-json/README.md

 * A working knowledge of the API programming language.
 * This project makes use of gradle build tool.
 See https://gradle.org/

 TWS needs to operate in English so that the various dialogues can be recognised.
 You can set TWS's language by starting it manually (ie without passing a password) and selecting the language on the initial login dialog.
-TWS will remember this language setting when you subsequently use with the command.
+TWS will remember this language setting when you subsequently use it.

 Note that you do not need an IBKR account to try this out, as you can use IBKR's Free Trial offer, for which there is a link at the top of the homepage on their website.

 Launching
 ---------